Baton Rouge Magnet High School: Renovation project

 A large renovation and reconstruction project by the East Baton Rouge Parish School Board commenced in August 2010 and was completed in time for the start of the 2012–2013 school year.
 The project consisted of a complete renovation of the landmark school structure, and a demolition and reconstruction of the remaining structures.
 During the project, all students and staff were relocated to the previously shuttered Lee High School.

 The Baton Rouge High Parent Faculty Club lead the way for safe storage of memorabilia items during renovations.
 Items were moved to storage prior to renovations and were safely returned when the renovations were completed.

 Extracurricular activities

 Baton Rouge High School has many clubs for students to choose from.
-Clubs range from academic to social and clubs number at least 59.
+Clubs range from academic to social, with 78 clubs available.
 The following is a brief list of clubs at the school: